An Overview of the

 critically and to solve scientific problems involving fundamental concepts of

-physics, biology, general chemistry, and organic chemistry.
+physics, biology, general chemistry, organic chemistry, biochemistry, psychology, and sociology.

 The MCAT is protected by copyright.
 Results of

 this standardized test are the property of the AAMC.
 They are released only to

 the examinee and to those persons or institutions authorized to receive them by

 the examinee.
 Beginning in 2015 the test will be administered multiple times a